 Douglas F. Harrison is an arbitrator of commercial disputes, both domestic and international.
-He is a Fellow of the Chartered Institute of Arbitrators, and is a member of the CPR Panels of Distinguished Neutrals (as both an arbitrator and a mediator), the panel of arbitrators of ICDR Canada, and the rosters of a number of other arbitral institutions including the London Court of International Arbitration, ICC Canada, and the Toronto Commercial Arbitration Society.
+He is a Fellow of the Chartered Institute of Arbitrators, and a Member Arbitrator of Arbitration Place.
+He is also a member of the CPR Panels of Distinguished Neutrals (as both an arbitrator and a mediator), the panel of arbitrators of ICDR Canada, and the rosters of a number of other arbitral institutions including ICC Canada.
+He is the chair of the Toronto Commercial Arbitration Society.

 Douglas F. Harrison not only mediates business disputes but his recent mediations also include environmental disputes, product liability claims and defamation actions.
 He completed the Harvard Law School Executive Education course, Mediating Disputes.